-The Centre has commissioned RMIT to investigate the causes of crane related incidents and the strategies/programs/approaches that have been successfully implemented to prevent them in the construction industry.
+This research investigated the causes of crane related incidents and the approaches that have been successfully implemented to prevent them in the construction industry.

-The project gathers data from a variety of sources, both quantitative and qualitative, as well as a systematic review of the literature which will cover the safety outcomes for crane activities.
+The project gathered data from a variety of sources, both quantitative and qualitative, as well as a systematic review of the literature which covers the safety outcomes for crane activities.

-Collectively, these data will inform a robust set of evidence-based actions to prevent further serious injuries and fatalities relating to cranes.
+Collectively, these data has informed a robust set of evidence-based actions to prevent further serious injuries and fatalities relating to cranes.

-The researchers will develop a literature review to inform the exploratory phase of the research project.
-The literature review shall address:
+The researchers developed a literature review to inform the exploratory phase of the research project.
+The literature review addressed:

 - Leading WHS causation frameworks